Covid-19 deaths registered in England and Wales continue to rise

 A total of 960 deaths registered in the seven days to April 8 mentioned Covid-19 on the death certificate, according to the Office for National Statistics (ONS).

-This is up 13% on the previous week and is the third clear week-on-week rise in a row.
+This is up 13 per cent on the previous week and is the third clear week-on-week rise in a row.

 The figures confirm deaths are once again on an upwards trend, following several weeks where the numbers appeared to have levelled off.